unexpectedjs/unexpected/ReadMe.md

 - Compatible with all test frameworks.
 - Node.JS ready (`require('unexpected')`).
+- Single global with no prototype extensions or shims.
 - TODO: Cross-browser: works on IE6+, Firefox, Safari, Chrome, Opera.
-- TODO: Standalone.
-Single global with no prototype extensions or shims.

 ## How to use